Theawmaster/Bellabeat-Wellness-Data-Analysis-Leveraging-Smart-Device-Insights-for-Marketing/README.md

 ## Case Study Background

 ### Bellabeat is a high-tech company that manufactures wellness-focused smart devices for women.
 This study is part of Bellabeat's initiative to understand user habits and preferences through data analysis, thereby informing marketing strategies and fostering user engagement.
-Using a dataset from the Fitbit fitness tracker (available via Kaggle), the analysis examines daily activity, sleep, heart rate, and hydration patterns, with the following objectives:
+Using a dataset from the Fitbit fitness tracker (available via Kaggle), the analysis examines daily activity, sleep, heart rate, daily steps and calories, with the following objectives:

 1. Identify patterns in smart device usage.
 2. Draw parallels between Fitbit user trends and potential Bellabeat users.